Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Simulation results

 A pertinent use case for the proposed estimation framework on the considered RoF system is indoor positioning.
-This low-cost design allows the operator to densely deploy RoFs for extreme data rate and good coverage.
-Here, we assume a UE moves along a trajectory in an indoor scenario illustrated in Fig.~\ref{indoor scenario}, where three RoFs are serving the UE simultaneously.
-The UE is assumed to have an isotropic antenna, while each RU is equipped with a phased array.
+This low-cost design allows the operator to densely deploy RoF stripes for extreme data rate and good coverage.
+Here, we assume a UE moves along a trajectory in an indoor scenario illustrated in Fig.~\ref{indoor scenario}, where three RoF stripes are serving the UE simultaneously.
 To ensure fairness and avoid potential biases, no additional assumptions about the antennas are made.
-Instead, it is simply assumed that the UE is consistently served by three RUs located at three RoFs.

-The height of the UE is assumed to be consistently 1.5 meters below the ceiling at all positions, with a uniform spacing of 1 meter between different RUs and between different RoFs.
-According to \eqref{wireless distance}, the distance between the UE and the entry RU is written as
+Instead, it is simply assumed that the UE is consistently served by three RUs located at three RoF stripes.
+The height of the UE is assumed to be consistently 1.5 meters below the ceiling at all positions, with a uniform spacing of 1 meter between adjacent units in stripes and a spacing of 0.5 meters between adjacent RoF stripes.